Coldness, Warmth, & Mistakes

 by Jaime Torres, DPM

 This article arises from a paper Dr. Torres presented at a public seminar on the subject “What Mistakes Do Men and Women Make about Coldness and Warmth?”
-Dr. Torres is on the advisory board of the National Hispanic Medical Association.
+Dr. Torres is a co-founder of Latinos for Healthcare Equity and an active advocate for justice in healthcare.

 In the summer of 1967, when I was ten, I heard a man speaking passionately to a large crowd about his plans to bring needed jobs to our town and improve living conditions.
 As hundreds of people cheered, I was impressed, but what I showed was coldness and indifference as I sulkily complained to my mother, “When are we going home?
 I’m tired of standing.”